 The original rear ground floor of this large semi-detached Edwardian house in Bromley was extremely fragmented, resulting in small, dark spaces and little flexibility.
-Our proposal was to unite the three-and-a-half rooms forming the rear ground floor into one.
-Rather than simply knocking down walls and creating a single space, we have worked with clients on a selecting of features worth preserving, with the aim of increasing rather than reducing the richness of the resulting space.
+Our proposal was to unite the three-and-a-half rooms forming the rear ground floor into one large space.
+Rather than simply knocking down walls and creating a single space, we have worked with clients on selecting the features worth preserving, with the aim of increasing rather than reducing the richness of the resulting space.
 We also decided we should record the intervention by exposing the new structure.
 The latter is conceived as a single object, with flush, continuous surfaces: an asymmetric portal reminiscent of LeCorbusier’s Villa Savoye's entrance portal, Louise Bourgoise’s sculptures, and Sol LeWitt incomplete structures.

 The portal is set 400mm beneath the ceiling level in order to preserve the trace of the original layout.
 One of the existing ceiling decorations is also preserved, with two new ceiling shapes playfully counteracting the traditional features.
 The floor design is also conceived to combine the clarity of the new design with the complexity of original fragments.
 The clients proposed to use a beautiful, traditional tile, together with a more typical engineered wood floor.
 The changes in materials coincide with the footprint of original rooms: the tiles denote the bay window area (now imagined as a greenhouse), and the breakfast room; the engineered wood outlines the original dining room and kitchen (with planks laid in two different directions).